zhyingkun/LinuxUnix/README.md

 # Linux and Unix sample code

-The repo are create for test some code
+This repo are create for test some code

 ## Directory Desc